-Brad Parr remembers the day he drove past a Mormon church for the first time.
+Brad Parr remembers the day he drove past a meetinghouse of The Church of Jesus Christ of Latter-day Saints for the first time.
 He’d only recently moved to Utah with his parents and was about to start fifth grade.

 “What kind of church is that?”
 Brad asked his mom and dad.
 He’d noticed that the church didn’t have a cross like the churches he’d seen in the South.
 He’d been attending church on his own for several years—hitching a ride with neighbors when they lived in Alaska, taking a bus when they lived in Florida.

 “Those are Mormons,” his parents said.
 “They’re weird.
 Stay away from them.”

 Not long after, Brad’s parents bought a home near Roy High School and Brad started fifth grade at the elementary school nearby.
 “What’s your name?” kids asked him, appearing friendly and inclusive.
 “So, are you a Mormon?”

 “No,” Brad replied.
 And that was that.
 They’d never talk to him again.

 Not until junior high and high school, that is.
 Brad would see Latter-day Saint kids at parties that he attended.
 They were doing all the things he loved to do—smoking, drinking.
 He’d be smoking with a guy late on a Saturday night, when suddenly the guy would stand up and say, “I’ve got to go home.”

 “I’ve got to go to church in the morning.”